-She decorated a number of silents, including westerns with Hoot Gibson and others, but a pronounced lisp hurt her career come the advent of sound.
+She decorated a number of silents, including westerns with Hoot Gibson and others, but a pronounced lisp hurt her career comes the advent of sound.
 It was at this juncture that the shapely dame decided to work on incorporating her talent for dancing back into her career.
-With the right mixture of enticement, imagination and intricate feathery placement, Sally Rand came upon her secret formula to success.
+With the right mixture of enticement, imagination, and intricate feathery placement, Sally Rand came upon her secret formula to success.

 Initially coming to Chicago in a show called "Sweethearts on Parade," in 1932, Sally soon accepted a position at the Paramount Club, in response to an advertisement for "exotic acts and dancers."

 It was at the Paramount Club that she first performed the "fan dance," using two large ostrich feather fans purchased at a second-hand shop.

 Following a "Lady Godiva" inspired stunt at the gates of the 1933 Century of Progress World's Fair, Sally became a featured performer in the "Streets of Paris" concession and catapulted into stardom on May 30, 1933, with her performance of the now legendary "Fan Dance."